selwynpolit/d9book/book/nodes-and-fields.md

 ## Update a multivalue field

-This can be a little tricky especially if you want to preserve the existing values in the field.
+This can be a little tricky, especially if you want to preserve the existing values in the field.

-Here I used the `getValue()` to load all the values.
+Here, I used the `getValue()` to load all the values.
 This returns an array of values like:

 ```php
 $data = $node->get('field_event_ref')->getValue();